 The QuitWorks-NH program was introduced in September 2007, for health care providers to use as a tool to aid the cessation efforts of their patients.

 Operated by the New Hampshire Tobacco Helpline, QuitWorks-NH is a universally endorsed program for use by any provider with any patient willing to make a quit attempt, regardless of health insurance status.

 In response to meeting the Joint Commission’s Core Measures, QuitWorks-NH for hospitals is available to create a continuum of effective treatment interventions from admission to post-discharge or post-outpatient visit.
-The NH Tobacco Prevention and Control Program offers training and technical assistance to any hospital or health care practice interested in adopting QuitWorks-NH.
+The NH Tobacco Prevention and Cessation Program offers training and technical assistance to any hospital or health care practice interested in adopting QuitWorks-NH.